daniel-falk/kedro-video-example/README.md

 The kedro pipeline should also have created two edge detection videos in the `03_primary` folder.
 These can be played with a regular movie player, e.g. `ffplay data/03_primary/edge.mp4`.

 ## Running with AWS S3 storage
-Copy the file `conf/local/catalog.yml.2` to `conf/local/catalog.yml` and modify as needed.
-Then rerun the pipeline with `kedro run`.
+Update the file `conf/s3/parameters.yml` with your S3 bucket name and a prefix to use.

+After running `dvc repro` to download the video and extract the frames, upload the data from `data/01_raw/virat_tiny/` to S3 in the bucket and prefix you specifies as `s3://{bucket}/{prefix}/01_raw/virat_tiny/`.

+Then rerun the pipeline with `kedro run --env s3`.
+This command will respect the normal enviroment variables used for credentials and configuration by the aws cli and the boto3 library.